![]() |

 Various Sources | SpinDizzy Holidays to be discussed |

-A notice from Portia Lee, Deputy Mayor of SpinDizzy in concert with Mayor Beltrami was posted on the bulletin board this week.
-It read as follows: In the interest of improving community unity and communication, we are proposing the creation and implementation of Spindizzian Holidays and holiday activities that are separate from already established Earth Holidays.
+In the interest of improving community unity and communication, we are proposing the creation and implementation of Spindizzian Holidays and holiday activities that are separate from already established Earth Holidays.
 We would like to encourage the citizens of Spindizzy to suggest possible holiday names, dates for the holidays, and what the holiday represents or means.
 Please pmail Portia or send email to lizabethess at gmail dot com (Note, written out to avoid spam.) with your suggestions.
 Serving Faithfully, SpinDizzy has been abuzz with ideas and suggestions for such holidays.
 Teddy Bear Day, Ringtails Day, Founders Day, even Centaur Day was mentioned.
 Of course, tops on most lists was a Raccoon Day.
 Although everyone knows that everyday is Raccoon Day, the idea of one day actually being it seems very popular.
 It is hoped citizens will contact Portia with their ideas so we can get even more days off of work! |

 |